m2u/m2u/README.md

 ===
 m2u is a collection of modular python scripts and plugins to allow for interactive syncing of "level building data" between 3D-Authoring-Applications (*Programs*) and Game-Engine-Applications (*Editors*).

 Currently only Maya and Unreal Engine 4 are supported.
-A Unity plugin is in the works and hopefully we will be able to add a 3DsMax implementation some day.

 To get an Idea of what m2u can do:
 - https://vimeo.com/101552170